ssmirr/appdev-chapters/minimal-javascript.md

 end
 ```

+The key bit: `content_instructions.call(side_character)`.
+This is where we're sending information that then becomes `edge` when the caller of the method makes up a name for the block variable.

-And that about all there is to know about blocks.
+And that's about all there is to know about blocks.

 ### Callbacks